shacklettbp/madrona_mjx/docs/INTEGRATION.md

 Take for example the position tensor.
 This needs to be a contiguous tensor of all x/y/z positions of all instances across all worlds.
 All positions need to first be ordered by world.
 Within each world, they need to be ordered in the order you created in the `Sim` constructor we described previously.

 The same can be said for rotations though instead of x/y/z, we expect w/x/y/z quaternions.

+## Passing in updated transforms to the `init` function

+To enable domain randomization across worlds, `madrona_mjx` implements a way to set unique data per world such that you can have different visual properties per world.
+These can be different lighting conditions, textures, colors, sizes, etc...

+The visual properties are only updated once in the `init` function and other state like the instance or camera transforms are updated in `render` every frame.

+If you wish to update visual properties every frame as well, you would need to modify the `render` function to take in those properties and update them accordingly in `sim.cpp`.

 ## Retrieving the rendered output tensors